LiqdAU/WooRewrite/README.md

 # WooRewrite

-Plugin to rewrite WooCommerce URLs to use a hierarchical structure
+WordPress Plugin to rewrite WooCommerce URLs to use a hierarchical structure

 1. Install
 2. Navigate to WooCommerce → WooRewrite